 War.
 It's an ugly word.
 It denotes death and destruction, pain and suffering, ruination and devastation.
 Every year it affects tens of millions of human beings.
 Will it ever end?

 Wars and rumors of wars.
 No, I'm not referring to the name of the third full-length album from the band The Chariot.
 I'm referring to real wars between nations and ethnic groups all over the world.
 One cannot read the history of man without reading about the endless conflicts of one tribe massacring another; of one nation at war with another.
 Century after century, nations and empires arise and then cease to exist as a result of war.
-And the aftereffects linger for decades, hundreds of thousands of orphaned children, widowed women left homeless, crippled bodies of the survivors, destroyed infrastructure and long-lasting economic ruin.
+And the aftereffects linger for decades, hundreds of thousands of orphaned children, widowed women left homeless, crippled bodies of the survivors, destroyed infrastructure, and long-lasting economic ruin.

 "And you will hear of wars and rumors of wars … For nation will rise against nation and kingdom against kingdom" (Matthew 24:6, 7).
 Christ spoke these words on the Mount of Olives nearly 2,000 years ago.
 History has proved Him right.
 In just the last century, over eight million fellow human beings lost their lives in World War I. Almost three times that many were wounded.
 An additional six million civilians died.
-Two decades later, World War II posted much larger casualties, with 14 million soldiers losing their lives, and 34 million civilians.
+Two decades later, World War II posted much larger casualties, with 14 million soldiers losing their lives, along with 34 million civilians.
 World War II was labeled "the war to end all wars."
 It was shortly followed by such conflicts as the Korean War, then the Vietnam War.
 Numerous others occurred, no less devastating for our fellow human beings who were directly affected.

 War is now changing.
 It is becoming less conventional.
 It still results in death and destruction, but now it's called "hybrid war."
-It is a fusion of war, terror and crime.
-There are no clear battle lines, no contested territory and no easily identifiable difference between combatants and noncombatants.
+It is a fusion of war, terror, and crime.
+There are no clear battle lines, no contested territory, and no easily identifiable difference between combatants and noncombatants.
 The enemy may be a stateless entity and live among the population in urban areas.
 Movement of the enemy may be on public thoroughfares or even public transportation systems.
 Targets may be innocent civilians in public places.

 Will the prophesied "Battle of Armageddon" soon occur?
 Will the earth be destroyed?
 What will happen to you, your family and friends?
 The Bible reveals horrific and frightening events are just ahead.
 But it also reveals an encouraging hope.
-Order your free copy of "Armageddon and Beyond" today.
+Order your free copy of Armageddon and Beyond today.